George Dewhurst (Radical and Reformer): Travel to America

 We learn that a great number of weavers, and others in the town, have been prevailed upon in consequence of the distress of the times, to embark to America, and that others are preparing to follow their example.
 If these people go in the expectation of bettering their condition, we fear they will find themselves woefully mistaken.
 Numerous instances have occurred where parties have gone over under this idea, but when they reached their destination, would gladly have paid a double price to have returned to their native land; and we have this week been favoured with the perusal of a letter written by a person, formerly an inhabitant of this town, and now resident at Poughkeepsie, near New York, and who had a little property when he left, but is now obliged to sell it to support himself!
 He communicates a fact, which it will be well for all emigrantly disposed persons to consider, viz. 'that all weaving is done by power looms' and that he, himself, has been without work for the last two years.

+It is known that George Dewhurst travelled from Liverpool on 22 July 1827 to New York on the Dalhousie Castle, a "fine fast-sailing ship" of 470 tons with accommodation for passengers that were "extensive and very comfortable", and "with beds and bedding at the ship's expense".